 A diagnosis of schizophrenia requires that continuous disturbance (i.e. debilitating symptoms) be present for at least six months, including at least one month of certain key symptoms (active symptoms: delusions, hallucinations, disorganized speech, disorganized/catatonic behavior, negative symptoms such as severe emotional flatness or apathy)" [Copied and pasted from a Facebook post]

-I think my sister has this…
+I think my brother has this…

 there is just too much about this list of symptoms - not really all of it can be attributed to chronic alcohol misuse

 later onset but our middle sister and I were and are also schizophrenic.